Air Lease Corporation [AL] – How low can NYSE:AL go? A return to Fundamental Analysis

 Air Lease Corporation [NYSE:AL]: Analyst Rating and Earnings

-Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
-When it comes to Air Lease Corporation [AL], the most recently available average analyst rating is from the quarter that ends in 12/30/2019.
+Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
+As it relates to Air Lease Corporation [AL], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
 On average, stock market experts give AL an Buy rating.
-The average 12-month price forecast for this stock is $22.40, with the high estimate being $55.00, the low estimate being $29.00 and the median estimate amounting to $45.00.
-This is compared to its latest closing price of $15.41.
+The average 12-month price forecast for this stock is $25.03, with the high estimate being $55.00, the low estimate being $29.00 and the median estimate amounting to $45.00.
+This is compared to its latest closing price of $26.36.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Air Lease Corporation [AL] is sitting at 5.00.
 This is compared to 1 month ago, when its average rating was 5.00.